Diane Greene: Building the Elastic Sky at VMware

-Then, we called up Andy Bechtolsheim, John Hennessy–the former president of Stanford, who was a computer scientist and co-founded MIPS Computer Systems–David Cheriton, and another computer science professor.
+Then, we called up Andy Bechtolsheim, John Hennessy — the former president of Stanford, who was a computer scientist and co-founded MIPS Computer Systems — David Cheriton, and another computer science professor.
 It was a half an hour phone conversation, like, "Oh, God, this is brilliant."
-I remember Andy said, "How much do you want?”
+I remember Andy said, "How much do you need?”
 He just gave us a check.
-I was also in some part funding it out of my previous startup, which Microsoft had bought.
+All of the founders put in money as well, I was able to fund a significant amount out of my previous startup, which Microsoft had bought.

 TL: Speaking of Microsoft: Were you thinking about competition at that early point?
 How were you interacting with the existing hardware and software providers?

 DG: We knew we were going to do a server product from day one.
 We were trying to build up that market while we were building the desktop product.
 I spoke to the CTO of Hewlett Packard.
 I spoke to a lot of enterprise people.
-They all really did think we were a solution in search of a problem.
+They all thought we were a solution in search of a problem.

-We went up, and we met with the head of research at Microsoft and a bunch of the engineers.
-They really made fun of us.
+We went up, and we met with the head of research at Microsoft and several engineers.
+They more or less made fun of us.
 They said, "This is incredible technology.
 You guys are so smart but you're not going to be able to build a market for this.
 Maybe someone would use it to debug device drivers…we could maybe partner with you on that."

-But it served a purpose because I wanted to get this OEM relationship.
-I was really glad they were not threatened by it.
-Maybe, we kind of didn't want them to be threatened by the way we described it.
+But it served a purpose because I wanted the OEM relationship.
+I was glad they were not threatened by it.
 We became an OEM.
-As the CEO of the company, I got invited to Microsoft's OEM conferences, and went to them because all the hardware vendors that I wanted to sell to were at those conferences.
+As the CEO of the company, I got invited to Microsoft's OEM conferences and went to them because all the hardware vendors that I wanted to sell to were at those conferences.